puppetlabs/puppet-docs/source/puppet/4.5/reference/quick_start_sudo.markdown

 >
 > * The `sudo::conf ‘admins’` line creates a sudoers rule to ensure that members of the `admins` group have the ability to run any command using sudo.
 This resource creates configuration fragment file to define this rule in `/etc/sudoers.d/`.
 It will be called something like `10_admins`.

-## Add the Privileges and Sudo Classes
+## Add the privileges and sudo classes

 [inpage_add]: #add-the-privileges-and-sudo-classes